programmer2514/DPEdit/README.md

 ```
 dpedit.exe 2 0 1080 1 0 0
 ```
-Moves the main monitor to coords {0, 0} and positions the secondary monitor above the main monitor (coords {0, 1080}).
+Moves the main monitor to coords {0, 0} and positions the secondary monitor below the main monitor (coords {0, 1080}).
 This example assumes the secondary monitor to be 1080p.

 Results in the following monitor configuration: